timefox/node-bic-sydney/README.md

 </details>

 <details>
-<summary><strong>Example 2</strong></summary>
+<summary><strong>Example 2.
+Create a server side render iframe</strong></summary>

-Create images by Bing Image Creator, and get a iframe which uses the 'srcdoc' attribute to hold the rendered result page.
+Create images by Bing Image Creator, and get an iframe which uses the 'srcdoc' attribute to hold the rendered result page.
 **This method does not require the user to have logged in to bing.com on the client side.
 The entire request process is completed by the server proxy.**
 **It's very useful for the clients can not visit the new bing's service directly.**
 ```JS